-Acute flaccid myelitis (AFM) cases - possibly associated with enterovirus D68 (EV-D68) - continue to rise in the US

-Since September, the US CDC has reported an increase in paediatric cases of acute flaccid myelitis (AFM), a subset of acute flaccid paralysis (AFP) (often referred to as "polio-like illness" in the media).
-As of November 16th 2018, the CDC has confirmed 106 cases of AFM across 29 states - predominantly affecting children under 5 years of age.
+Figure 11: Number of influenza outbreaks by type/subtype in long-term care facilities (LTCF), British Columbia 2018-19[†] + Facility-based influenza outbreaks defined as 2 or more ILI cases within 7-day period, with at least one laboratory-confirmed case of influenza.
+Emerging Respiratory Viruses Acute flaccid myelitis (AFM) cases - possibly associated with enterovirus D68 (EV-D68) - continue to rise in the US Since September, the US CDC has reported an increase in paediatric cases of acute flaccid myelitis (AFM), a subset of acute flaccid paralysis (AFP) (often referred to as "polio-like illness" in the media).
+As of November 23rd 2018, the CDC has confirmed 116 cases of AFM across 31 states - predominantly affecting children under 5 years of age.
 Patients have presented with neurological features, specifically single or multi-limb weakness, with most requiring hospitalization.
 More than 90% of AFM cases reported a mild respiratory illness or fever - consistent with a viral infection - in the weeks preceding symptom onset.
 AFM has a variety of possible causes, including non-polio enterovirus infection.
 Among 71 confirmed cases tested, just over half (54%) tested positive for enterovirus or rhinovirus at the time of AFM diagnosis (37% for enterovirus D68 (EV-D68), 29% for enterovirus A71 (EV-A71)); however, a clear and consistent etiology has not yet been identified.
 These reports indicate that 2018 may represent another biennial peak, similar to that observed during EV-D68 epidemics in 2014 and 2016.
 The latter EV-D68 epidemics were noteworthy for including cases with severe respiratory manifestations (less prominently noted in 2018); however, neurological complications were also identified.
 Accordingly, the US CDC has escalated its response by establishing an AFM task force to aid investigation efforts.
 To date, no AFM cases have been reported to the BCCDC.
 Whilst low-level EV-D68 activity has been detected in BC this autumn, as may be expected at this time of the year, we are not aware of any cases presenting with neurological manifestations.
-Elsewhere in Canada, a possible uptick in reports of AFP has been noted; however, thus far, the number of confirmed cases falls below the annual expected range.
+Elsewhere in Canada, a possible uptick in reports of AFP has been noted; however, thus far, the number of confirmed cases falls within the annual expected range.
 The number of cases of sudden onset muscle weakness in children reported to the Public Health Agency of Canada in 2018 can be found at the link below.
 Additional information is available from the following sources: